jezzsantos/automate/docs/reference.md

 Examples of templating references:

+!!! info
-> The casing of elements and collection is as they are defined in the pattern.
-However, the casing of the built-in properties, such as: `Id`, and `Items` are always PascalCased.
+    The casing of the names of properties, elements and collections are as defined in the pattern.
+However, the casing of the built-in properties: `Id`, and `Items` are always pascal-cased.

 (ignoring the nominal values of the "Id" properties)